Python Turtle - Lesson 1¶

 Let’s investigate what happened.

-The first thing to notice is that only Hello World
+First, notice that only Hello World appears in the terminal.

-appears in the terminal.
-The program completely misses the first line: # Our First Program
+The program skips the first line: # Our First Program.
+Why?

-Starting a line with the
+When a line starts with

-This tells the programmer that
+This shows that

 1Traceback (most recent call last):